syncfusion-content/mobilejavascript-docs/MobileJS/SplitPane/Android-Specific-Customization.md

-> Note: In iOS and windows, header control is used to set the title for both left pane and right panel.
+N> In iOS and windows, header control is used to set the title for both left pane and right panel.
 But in android, toolbar control is used as per the native user interface guideline.